-Dan Dan Noodles.
-A classic Chinese noodle dish made of thick chewy noodles coated in a delicious spicy nutty sesame sauce that is packed with flavor!
-Perfect as a meal and ready in less than 20 minutes!
+A Chinese noodle dish made of thick chewy noodles coated in a delicious spicy nutty sesame sauce that is packed with flavor!
+These easy dan dan noodles are a great meal in 20 minutes!
+This beats takeout saving you money.

 What are Dan Dan Noodles?